 Sometime later, officers of the Los Angeles Police Department arrived.
 A written report became lodged with the LAPD.
 It notated the broken traffic signal.
 And three collisions had taken place at the intersection that day.
 Shortly after his arrival, a police officer walked over to the traffic signal controller.
 He then placed all the signals in flashing red mode.

-In the above case, before the incident, the victim remained a healthy, adult male.
+In the above case, before the incident, the victim remained a healthy adult male.
 He had also been pain-free.
 As the plaintiff’s injury worsened, he felt more and more neck pain.
 That torment radiated down into his shoulders and arms.
 Then, the victim’s left arm started convulsing.

 The victim got into a program of physical therapy.
 And he also underwent epidurals.
 By early spring, the plaintiff cared with an orthopedic surgeon.
 And in the end, he underwent spinal fusion surgery of his C5-6 and C6.
-Witness and video showed the victim exited the vehicle after the accident.
+Witnesses and video showed the victim exited the vehicle after the accident.
 It also pictured him walking around the scene of the incident.

 Defendant argued the victim had no injury to this fact.
 Plaintiff said that adrenaline and anxiety assisted in the ambulation.
 In other words, this is a natural pain response.
 As it drained away, the victim’s health began to fail.
 Then the parties settled this truck accident with spine injuries case for $1,000,000.00.